 NOTE: If you choose not to hike the Harding Icefield hiking, you can choose many other awesome activities to do in Seward, that I have listed above.

-DAY 10 ALASKA ITINERARY: Exit Glacier Hike & Explore Seward
+DAY 10: Exit Glacier Hike & Drive back to Anchorage

 EXIT GLACIER HIKE